Authorities: Hate against Taiwanese led to church attack - NewsBreak

 Chinese Embassy spokesperson Liu Pengyu told the AP via email that the Chinese government has “consistently condemned incidents of violence.
 We express our condolences to the victims and sincere sympathy to the bereaved families and the injured."

-“I knew someone was shooting,” he said.
-“I was very, very scared.
-I ran out the kitchen door to call 911. ”

-Samuel Nganga, a member of Geneva and a caretaker for the church, said he was starting to clean up in the kitchen when he heard the shots.
-He and others crawled out on their hands and knees to escape.

-Those wounded by gunshots included four men, ages 66, 75, 82 and 92, and an 86-year-old woman, the sheriff’s department said.
-Four suffered gunshot injuries.
+Those wounded by gunshots included an 86-year-old woman as well as four men, ages 66, 75, 82 and 92, the sheriff’s department said.
 Authorities on Monday said two of the wounded were in good condition, two were in stable condition and the status of the fifth patient was undetermined.

-Everyone had just finished lunch and were taking photos with Chang when Chen went into the kitchen, he said.
-That’s when he heard the gunshots.
+Everyone had just finished lunch and were taking photos with Chang when Chen went into the kitchen.
+That's when he heard the gunshots.

 Barnes said Cheng, a sports medicine doctor who is survived by a wife and two children, charged at the shooter and attempted to disarm him, allowing others to intervene.
 Chang hit the gunman on the head with a chair before other parishioners subdued him.

-Note: This story has been corrected to show that Pastor Billy Chang has not retired.